BeholdingEye/Quicknr/README.txt

 CHANGELOG

+Version 2.0.1 - 17 September 2016

+Small correction and simplification of the image preloading Javascript
+    function in lib.js.

 Version 2.0.0 - 23 August 2016

 * FTP can now be configured for active or passive connection with the